afondiel/computer-science-notebook/automotive/self-driving/self-driving-notes.md

          a2-.->|R|a1
 ```

-- `Lidar` (light detection and ranging) : Micro objects (more precision)
+##### `Lidar` (Light Detection and Ranging)

+Lidar detects small objects, more precise than radars, and good for bad weahter

 ```mermaid
  graph LR

          a1[Lidar]-->|T-Laser Beam|a2[Object]
          a2-.->|R|a1
 ```
-  - based on laser detector
+  - Based on laser detector
-  - rotational and optical system
+  - Rotational and optical system
-  - great electronic timing (detection speed)
+  - Great electronic timing (detection speed)
   - 3D mapping
-  - scan of the environment
+  - Scan of the environment

 $$
 \displaystyle D_{L} =